floraQuilichini/GLS_last_version/README.md

       NB : The previous example has benn given to demonstrate that the algorithm is good at determining the relative scale between two object when the matching is perfect (in the previous case, we have only one to one correspondance and we selected both keypoints on the ear manually, in order to be sure that they completely match). <br />
-      The following example will demonstrate that the algorithm is good at making matching pairs. bunny_vsa_complete_profiles.txt  bunny_downsampled_vsa_complete_profiles.txt  bunny_vsa_bunny_downsampled_vsa_matching.txt 1 <br />
+      The following example will demonstrate that the algorithm is good at making matching pairs. bunny_vsa_profiles.txt  bunny_downsampled_vsa_profiles.txt  bunny_vsa_bunny_downsampled_vsa_matching.txt 1 <br />
       In this example, the profile have been generated with application 1 on from the same initial point cloud (bunny_source.ply) but with different keypoints (bunny_vsa.ply and bunny_downsampled_vsa.ply)

       - 3rd application : Compute the matching pair after having rescaled upstream the object <br />
         Comment from line 138 to 331 and from line 372 to the end.
 Uncomment from line 334 to line 369. <br />
         This third application is an alternative to the second application, in the case where the 2 objects share the same scale (or have been rescaled upstream).
         Then, this application computes the matching pairs from the generated descriptor files of the two same-scale objects.
-The folder "data_example_3" contains two subfolders.
-The subfolder "meshes" contains source and target meshes at the same scale that the user can use to generate profiles files with application 1.
-The subfolder "profiles" contains the file profiles generated with the data from "meshes". <br />
-        To test the code, use the data contained in the folder "data_example_3/profiles" and run the following command in a terminal: <br />
+        To test the code, use the data contained in the folder "profiles" and run the following command in a terminal: <br />
-        profiles\bunny_vsa_complete_profiles.txt  profiles\bunny_downsampled_vsa_complete_profiles.txt bunny_vsa_bunny_downsampled_vsa_rescaled_matching.txt <br />
+        bunny_vsa_profiles.txt  bunny_downsampled_vsa_profiles.txt bunny_vsa_bunny_downsampled_vsa_matching.txt <br />
         The first parameter is the descriptor file of object A (in our case source_bunny). <br />
         The second parameter is the descriptor file of object B (in our case target_bunny). <br />
         The third parameter is the output filename where the algorithm will write the matching pair of points. <br />